Career Counselor – Chicago, IL

 - Adaptability: Must be able to adapt quickly to new or changing situations and environments.

 - Computers: Strong computer, typing and data entry skills are required.
 Experience using all Microsoft Office Word, Excel and PowerPoint programs required.
-Experience with Efforts to Outcomes, Illinois Workforce Development System, Career Connect or similar data tracking systems a bonus.
+Experience with Illinois Workforce Development System, Career Connect or similar data tracking systems a plus.

 - Coachable: Be receptive to feedback, willing to learn and embrace continuous improvement.